 Local people in Suffolk have called for health and social care services to work together much more closely and to link in with the local community.
 This is backed up by the Health and Wellbeing Board in Suffolk and their vision that the population of Suffolk live happy and healthy lives.
 Connect is here to help make this happen.

 Connect is about bringing professionals and communities together as Integrated Neighbourhood Teams (INTs), this includes health professionals (for example – doctors, district nurses, occupational therapists and mental health practitioners), Adult Community Service (Social Workers, Community Care Practitioners, Occupational Therapist) professionals, councillors, police, fire and rescue and the ambulance service as well as organisations working in communities (for example – the church and libraries) and charities (for example – Suffolk Age UK and Suffolk Family Carers) as part of the Integrated Care Model.
-Having the right people involved is important from grass roots organisations through to the senior management in health including Clinical Commissioning Groups (CCGs) and Social Care.
+Having the right people involved is important from grassroots organisations through to the senior management in health including Clinical Commissioning Groups (CCGs) and Adult Community Services.

 By doing this, Connect will grow the skills and knowledge of public services professionals and staff to work more closely with local people and their communities, and encourage them to think differently about the problems individuals face.
 It will also bring all the necessary information together to help find solutions that work quickly, efficiently and effectively.

 Connect will promote care that is focussed on the person needing it and will reduce duplication, confusion and delays.
 It will help individuals to be more involved and in control of their care, have a single point of contact and a better understanding of what they need and where to go to get the earliest possible help through their Neighbourhood Networks.

 The aims of Connect are: